Best Flourless Chocolate Cake Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-Side view of a piece of Flourless Chocolate Cake on a plate with whipped cream and a strawberry on top
+a piece of Flourless Chocolate Cake on a plate with a bite taken out of it, garnished with raspberries and whipped cream

 When people say that a dessert is “too fudgy” or “too chocolatey” I never, ever understand what they mean.
-I just say, “Umm, well then pass it over here!”
+Because, to me, there is no such thing as “too much chocolate” – and this flourless chocolate cake recipe is testimony to that.

 Flourless Chocolate Cake: Ingredients & Substitutions

-I can honestly say I do not recommend making any substitutions in this recipe.
+I do not recommend making any substitutions in this flourless chocolate cake recipe.
 It is absolute perfection as-is.
 But if you must, here are a few possible options.

-overhead view of the ingredients in this flourless chocolate cake recipe
+overhead photo of the ingredients in this Flourless Chocolate Cake recipe

 • Sea salt.
 I recommend using pure, fine sea salt.
 If you use table salt (iodized salt), you may need to use less.